TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-04-08 - Increases China Battlemaster speed by 20%, upgraded speed by 14% <a name='link__20230408__1815_battlemaster_speed'></a>
 **Changes**

-- **TWEAK**: Increases China Battlemaster speed from 25 to 30, upgraded speed 35 to 40.
+- **TWEAK**: The China Battlemaster speed is increased from 25 to 30, upgraded speed from 35 to 40.
 This affects regular China General and Tank General.
-Movement speed is now competitive with tank speeds of USA and GLA.
+The movement speed is now competitive with tank speeds of USA and GLA.

 **Links**